Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Detailed setup and proof of the main theorem

 The numbers $\sigma_j$ are called \emph{resonances} or \emph{quasinormal modes}, and the functions $a_{jm\ell}$ \emph{resonant states}.
 They have been computed in various special cases; see the discussion in the introduction for references.
 The threshold regularity $s_0$ is related to the dynamics of the flow of the Hamiltonian vector field $\ham_G$ of the dual metric function $G$ (i.e.\ $G(x,\xi)=|\xi|_{G(x)}^2$, with $G$ the dual metric of $g$) near the horizons which are generalized \emph{radial sets}, see \cite[Proposition~2.1]{HintzVasySemilinear}.
 Thus, $s_0$ can easily be made explicit, but this is not the point of the present paper.

 The proof of Theorem~\ref{ThmWaveExpansion} proceeds in the same way as the proof of \cite[Theorem~2.20]{HintzVasySemilinear} in the scalar setting, so we shall be brief: Denote by $N(\Box_g)$ the normal operator of $\Box_g$: We freeze the coefficients of $\Box_g\in\Diffb^2(\Omega,\cT_k)$ at $\pa_\infty\Omega$ and thus obtain a dilation-invariant operator $N(\Box_g)$, with $\Box_g-N(\Box_g)$ being an operator whose coefficients decay exponentially (in $t_*$) by assumption on the structure of $g$.
-Denote by $\wh{\Box_g}(\sigma)\in\Diff^2(\pa_\infty\Omega,\cT_k)$ the Mellin transformed normal operator family, depending holomorphically on $\sigma\in\C$, which we obtain from $N(\Box_g)$ by replacing $D_{t_*}$ by $-\sigma$.\footnote{Changing the boundary defining function $\tau$ to $a(x)\tau^\gamma$, we can express the normal operator with respect to the new defining function in terms of the normal operator with respect to $\tau$, namely it equals $a(x)^{-1}\wh{\Box_g}(\gamma\sigma)a(x)$.} Once we show \emph{high energy estimates} for $\wh\Box(\sigma)^{-1}$, which are polynomial bounds on its operator norm between suitable Sobolev spaces\footnote{These are semiclassical Sobolev spaces with extendible character at the boundary of $\pa_\infty\Omega$, see in particular \cite{VasyMicroKerrdS} and the proof of \cite[Theorem~2.20]{HintzVasySemilinear}.} as $|\Re\sigma|\to\infty$ in $\Im\sigma>-\delta$, we can use a contour shifting argument to iteratively improve on the decay of $u$, picking up contributions of the poles of $\wh\Box(\sigma)^{-1}$ which give rise to the resonance expansion.\footnote{As shown by Vasy \cite[\S{7}]{VasyMicroKerrdS}, these estimates in $\Im\sigma\gg 0$ are automatic if the boundary defining function of future infinity is timelike; our choice does not satisfy this, but changing $t_*$ by a smooth function of the spatial variables, this can easily be arranged, see \cite[\S{6}]{VasyMicroKerrdS}, and in fact we can arrange $t_*=t$ away from the black hole and cosmological horizons.} The fact that the remainder term $u'$ has the same regularity as the forcing term $f$, thus $u'$ loses $2$ derivatives relative to the elliptic gain of $2$ derivatives, comes from the high energy estimate losing a power of $2$, see \cite[Theorem~5.5]{HintzVasyQuasilinearKdS}, which in turn is caused by the same loss for high energy estimates at normally hyperbolic trapping, see \cite[Theorem~1]{DyatlovSpectralGap}, or \cite[Theorem~4.5]{HintzVasyQuasilinearKdS} for a microlocalized version of Dyatlov's estimate.
+Denote by $\wh{\Box_g}(\sigma)\in\Diff^2(\pa_\infty\Omega,\cT_k)$ the Mellin transformed normal operator family, depending holomorphically on $\sigma\in\C$, which we obtain from $N(\Box_g)$ by replacing $D_{t_*}$ by $-\sigma$.
+(Note that changing the boundary defining function $\tau$ to $a(x)\tau^\gamma$, we can express the normal operator with respect to the new defining function in terms of the normal operator with respect to $\tau$, namely it equals $a(x)^{-1}\wh{\Box_g}(\gamma\sigma)a(x)$.)
+Once we show \emph{high energy estimates} for $\wh{\Box_g}(\sigma)^{-1}$, which are polynomial bounds on its operator norm between suitable Sobolev spaces as $|\Re\sigma|\to\infty$ in $\Im\sigma>-\delta$, we can use a contour shifting argument to iteratively improve on the decay of $u$, picking up contributions of the poles of $\wh{\Box_g}(\sigma)^{-1}$ which give rise to the resonance expansion.
+Concretely, these spaces are semiclassical Sobolev spaces with extendible character at the boundary of $\pa_\infty\Omega$, see in particular \cite{VasyMicroKerrdS} and the proof of \cite[Theorem~2.20]{HintzVasySemilinear}.
+Furthermore, as shown by Vasy \cite[\S{7}]{VasyMicroKerrdS}, these high energy estimates in $\Im\sigma\gg 0$ are automatic if the boundary defining function of future infinity is timelike; our choice does not satisfy this, but changing $t_*$ by a smooth function of the spatial variables, this can easily be arranged, see \cite[\S{6}]{VasyMicroKerrdS}, and in fact we can arrange $t_*=t$ away from the black hole and cosmological horizons.
+The fact that the remainder term $u'$ has the same regularity as the forcing term $f$, thus $u'$ loses $2$ derivatives relative to the elliptic gain of $2$ derivatives, comes from the high energy estimate losing a power of $2$, see \cite[Theorem~5.5]{HintzVasyQuasilinearKdS}, which in turn is caused by the same loss for high energy estimates at normally hyperbolic trapping, see \cite[Theorem~1]{DyatlovSpectralGaps}, or \cite[Theorem~4.5]{HintzVasyQuasilinearKdS} for a microlocalized version of Dyatlov's estimate.